cswesh/cswesh.github.io/_drafts/draft-posts.md

 ___

 Article aimed at quick glance for all the commands for Git repository!
-This cheat sheet will cover only the most needed cmds / quick cmds which will be used day in and out of a programmer.
+This cheat sheet will cover only the most needed cmds / basic cmds which will be used day in and out by a programmer.

 *\*\*Recommended to use the Git Bash tool to perform all the git actions.
 Tool can be downloaded from [git-scm](https://git-scm.com/downloads)*